ONLINE HELP

 • Click and drag until the cell reaches the desired size.

-• Move the Widgets found in the Dashboard control:
+• Move the widgets found in the Dashboard control:

 • Click the widget.